unChaz/sci-fi-5e/srd/equipment/weapons.md

 **_Finesse._** When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.

 **_Heavy._** Small creatures have disadvantage on attack rolls with heavy weapons.
-A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.
+A heavy weapon's size and bulk make it too large for a Small creature to use effectively.
 Light.
 A light weapon is small and easy to handle, making it ideal for use when fighting with two weapons.

 **_Burst-Fire._** Weapons with this trait fire multiple rounds of ammunition per round.
 You roll once to hit, but roll damage separately for each round of ammunition.

 **_Loading._** Weapons with this trait need to be reloaded after firing a certain number of times.
 For example a Rail Rifle fires 3 rounds of ammunition per round, and requires to be reloaded every 10 attacks, meaning its clips hold 30 rounds of ammunition.

 **_Range._** A weapon that can be used to make a ranged attack has a range in parentheses after the ammunition or thrown property.
 The range lists two numbers.
-The first is the weapon’s normal range in feet, and the second indicates the weapon’s long range.
+The first is the weapon's normal range in feet, and the second indicates the weapon's long range.
 When attacking a target beyond normal range, you have disadvantage on the attack roll.
-You can’t attack a target beyond the weapon’s long range.
+You can't attack a target beyond the weapon's long range.

 **_Reach._** This weapon adds 5 feet to your reach when you attack with it, as well as when determining your reach for opportunity attacks with it.

-**_Special._** A weapon with the special property has unusual rules governing its use, explained in the weapon’s description (see “Special Weapons” later in this section).
+**_Special._** A weapon with the special property has unusual rules governing its use, explained in the weapon's description (see “Special Weapons” later in this section).

 **_Thrown._** If a weapon has the thrown property, you can throw the weapon to make a ranged attack.
 If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.
 For example, if you throw an ion dagger, you can use either your Strength or your Dexterity, since the ion dagger has the finesse property.